workzone-collision-analysis/capstone/notebooks/ReadMe.md

 ## Jupyter Notebooks

-Some of these notebooks will require data sets that are not present in the data folder.
+Some of these notebooks will require data sets that are not present in the data folder due to GitHub upload size limit.
+Please contact us if you need access to all the data sets.

 To download raw data please follow instructions in each of the following notebooks:
 1. lion_00_data_wrangling_&_filtration